Embed This Data

 - FDI Inflow:

-The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 18.3 percent of GDP.
-Government spending is equivalent to 34.1 percent of GDP.
-Public debt hovers at around 70 percent of GDP.
-Tax reform implemented in 2009 has helped to generate a more positive fiscal outlook.
+The top individual income and corporate tax rates are 30 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 21.9 percent of total domestic income.
+Government spending has amounted to 25.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.1 percent of GDP.
+Public debt is equivalent to 31.2 percent of GDP.